“You can fire up your metabolism with Intermittent Fasting”

 - Intermittent Fasting Plus Deep Breathing Equals Zen

-- It’s Ok Still to Drink Coffee and Water
+- It is Ok Still to Drink Coffee and Water

-Stick to these tips when starting intermittent fasting for the first time, and you’ll set yourself up to succeed.
+Stick to these tips when starting intermittent fasting for the first time, and you will set yourself up to succeed.

-You’re not going to reach your weight goals instantly, but with these ideas, it’ll be a smoother experience.
+You are not going to reach your weight goals instantly, but with these ideas along with a breatharianism lifestyle, it will be a smoother experience.